arcosh/cvra-bootloader/PROTOCOL.markdown

 *Note:* The first 3 bits of the ID are dominant (0) for bootloader frames.
 It has therefore highest priority on the bus.

-## CAN Datagram format
+## CAN datagram format

+A CAN datagram is constituted by the data bytes of a sequence of CAN frames.
-The CAN datagram layer has the following resposibilities :
+It has the following resposibilities:
-* Adressing
+* Adressing one or more destination nodes
-* Ensure data integrity (CRC)
+* Ensuring data integrity (CRC)

+Multicasting, i.e. addressing several nodes at once, is realized by having a list of destination IDs, which are listed at the beginning of the datagram.
+Unicasting is just a special case of multicast with only one node in the list.

 The datagram format is the following :